Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 | Ad spend modification | No | Financial | Yes |

-OpenClaw's channel integrations (Telegram, Slack, Discord, WhatsApp — covered in [What Is OpenClaw?
-The AI Agent Harness Built for 24/7 Business Automation]) can be configured as the approval delivery mechanism for HITL gates.
-The pattern works as follows:
+OpenClaw's channel integrations — Telegram, Slack, Discord, WhatsApp (covered in [What Is OpenClaw?
+The AI Agent Harness Built for 24/7 Business Automation]) — can be configured as the approval delivery mechanism for HITL gates.
+The pattern is clean and repeatable:

 - Agent proposes the action — OpenClaw generates a structured action payload (e.g., "Send bulk message to 340 contacts re: Q2 campaign") and stores it in a durable pending state.